maximeh/lacie-uboot/README.md

 plum support the --help option to present the usage summary to the user.

+The best way to use plum is to previously install it using :

+    $ python setup.py install
+    # Then you will be able to execute plum from your path.
+    $ plum --help

 Note: if you use the plum tool suite outside of a standard distribution installation, you may need to specify the Python module search path with PYTHONPATH before executing the binaries: